valhalla/valhalla-docs/elevation-service.md

     {"shape":[{"lat":40.712433,"lon":-76.504913},{"lat":40.712276,"lon":-76.605263},{"lat":40.712124,"lon":-76.805695},{"lat":40.722431,"lon":-76.884918},{"lat":40.812275,"lon":-76.905258},{"lat":40.912121,"lon":-76.965691}],"range_height":[[0,307],[8467,272],[25380,204],[32162,204],[42309,180],[54533,198]]}

-Without the range, the result looks something like this, with only a `height`:
+Without the `range`, the result looks something like this, with only a `height`:

     {"shape":[{"lat":40.712433,"lon":-76.504913},{"lat":40.712276,"lon":-76.605263},{"lat":40.712124,"lon":-76.805695},{"lat":40.722431,"lon":-76.884918},{"lat":40.812275,"lon":-76.905258},{"lat":40.912121,"lon":-76.965691}],"height":[307,272,204,204,180,198]}

-###Request with an encoded polyline for locations
+###Use an encoded polyline for locations

 The `encoded_polyline` parameter is a string of a polyline-encoded shape and has the following parameters.